gertqin/vuex-class-modules/README.md

 `npm run example`

 ## Caveats of `this`
-As for vue-class-component `this` inside the module is just a proxy object to the store and can therefore only access what the corresponding module function would be able to access:
+As for vue-class-component `this` inside the module is just a proxy object to the store.
+It can therefore only access what the corresponding vuex module function would be able to access:

 ```ts
 @Module({ name: "myModule", store })